 I have been using Samsung Galaxy devices for years now.
 I still feel nostalgic about my first Android phone the Galaxy Spica which had nominal bloats.
 Through all those years, I have always been in love with Samsung devices despite they plasticky and cheap build quality with big price tags.
-I love to have card slot on my phones to expand memory, removable battery and the features that come with Samsung devices.
+I love to have a card slot on my phones to expand memory, removable battery and the features that come with Samsung devices.
 In this article, I’ll be describing the easiest way to remove bloatware on Galaxy S4.

 However, there are a few things about all Samsung Galaxy devices that I hate.
-With the launch of every new Galaxy I have wished that Samsung would surely remove those issues but the Korean OEM has always disappointed us in this regard.
-Can you guess a few such things apart from the build quality that really suck all who own a Galaxy device?
+With the launch of every new Galaxy, I have wished that Samsung would surely remove those issues but the Korean OEM has always disappointed us in this regard.
+Can you guess a few such things apart from the build quality that really sucks all who own a Galaxy device?
 Just think a little and you can easily figure them out.
 Here are they:

 There is no use of those “revolutionary” giant processors and lavish RAM if your phone cannot perform faster!
 Sadly, Samsung has been forcing the users to live with a good number of useless apps in the name of new features that are practically useless.
 Most of us do not want them to crowd the app drawer unnecessarily and degrade the quality of performance.